Shopify/shopify-app-template-none/README.md

 Shopify apps are built on a variety of Shopify tools to create a great merchant experience.
 The [create an app](https://shopify.dev/docs/apps/getting-started/create) tutorial in our developer documentation will guide you through creating a Shopify app.

-This app template does little more than install the CLI and scaffold a respository.
+This app template does little more than install the CLI and scaffold a repository.

 ## Getting started